wonsunahn/CS1541_Project2/README.md

 lowerLevel    = null
 ```

-Here is what each of those items mean:
+Here is what some of those items mean:

 [pipeline]
 * width = 1 : It is a 1-wide processor.
 * instSource = IL1Cache : The pipeline uses IL1Cache as its data source.
-* dataSource = DL1Cache : The pipeline uses DL1cache as its data source.
+* dataSource = WriteBuffer : The pipeline uses WriteBuffer as its data source.

+[WriteBuffer]
+* deviceType    = writebuffer : The device type is a write-buffer.
+* size          = 3 : Capacity is 3 entries.
+* hitDelay      = 1 : Delay required to access the write-buffer is 1 cycle.
+* lowerLevel    = DL1Cache : The memory object below this level is DL1Cache.

 [IL1Cache]
-* deviceType = cache : The device is a cache (not dram)
+* deviceType = cache : The device type is a cache.
-* size = 8192 : Capacity is 8 KB
+* size = 8192 : Capacity is 8 KB.
-* assoc = 1 : Associativity is 1-way (a.k.a. direct-mapped)
+* assoc = 1 : Associativity is 1-way (a.k.a. direct-mapped).
-* bsize = 64 : Cache block size is 64 bytes
+* bsize = 64 : Cache block size is 64 bytes.
-* writePolicy = WB : Write policy is write-back (not write-through)
+* writePolicy = WB : Write policy is write-back (not write-through).
-* replPolicy = LRU : Replacement policy is LRU (this is the only option)
+* replPolicy = LRU : Replacement policy is LRU (this is the only option).
-* hitDelay = 2 : Delay required to access to cache is 2 cycles
+* hitDelay = 2 : Delay required to access the cache is 2 cycles.
-* lowerLevel = L2Cache : The memory object below this level is L2Cache
+* lowerLevel = L2Cache : The memory object below this level is L2Cache.

 The instSource, dataSource, and lowerLevel parameters name a memory object by
 the section name that defines that object.
 In this way, the memory hierarchy